-In the ordinary course of business, the Company enters into contractual arrangements under which it agrees to provide indemnification of varying scope and terms to customers with respect to certain matters, including, but not limited to, losses arising out of the breach of Company's intellectual property warranties for damages to the customer directly attributable to the Company's breach.
+In the ordinary course of business, the Company enters into contractual arrangements under which it agrees to provide indemnification of varying scope and terms to customers with respect to certain matters, including losses arising out of the breach of Company's intellectual property warranties for damages to the customer directly attributable to the Company's breach.
 The Company is not responsible for any damages, costs, or losses to the extent such damages, costs or losses arise as a result of the modifications made by the customer, or the context in which an image is used.
 The maximum aggregate obligation and liability for all claims related to a single downloaded image or video clip ranges from \$10 to unlimited indemnification.
-As of March 31, 2015 and as of December 31, 2014, the Company had recorded no liabilities related to indemnification obligations in accordance with the authoritative guidance for loss contingencies.
+As of June 30, 2015 and December 31, 2014, the Company had recorded no liabilities related to indemnification obligations in accordance with the authoritative guidance for loss contingencies.
 Additionally, the Company believes that it has the appropriate insurance coverage in place to adequately cover such indemnification obligations, if necessary.